nwdigitalradio/paclink-unix/PITCHME.md

 #VSLIDE

+#### Use Case

+* RPi on all the time running RMS Gateway, ssh access, use console based mail client
+* RPi used for other things, use screen & keyboard probably with console based mail client
+* RPi used for other things, use mobile device mail client & web control for paclink-unix

+#VSLIDE

 ### Definitions

 * MUA - Mail User Agent is an 'email client program', the part you see and use to send and receive email.